+wiitigation : No miligation is required.

+Monitoring: No monitoring is required.

-2. Mt.
-Palomar Observatory a) Interfere with the nighttime use of the Mt.
-Palomar Observatory, as protected through Riverside County Ordinance No. 655?
+a) Inte omar Observatory fere with the nighttime use of the Mt.
+Palomar as protected through Riverside County b.
+655?

-Source(s): Southwest Area Plan (SWAP), Figure 6, SWAP Mt.
+Southwest Area Plan (SWAP), Figure 6, SWAP Mt.
 Palomar Nighttime Lighting Policy Area; Map My County (Appendix A); and Ordinance No. 655 (An Ordinance of the County of Riverside Regulating Light Pollution).